RevenueHunt/docs/docs/how-to-guides/restore-quiz-progress.md

 ## Understanding Saved Versions

 Version History does not track every minor edit.
-Instead, it captures a new version each time you publish changes to your quiz with the top-right `Publish` button.
+Instead, it captures a new version each time you publish changes to your quiz with the top-right `Publish/Save` button.

-- A new version is saved only when you click `Publish` on your quiz.
+- A new version is saved only when you click `Publis/Save` on your quiz.
 This action updates the preview/live quiz and records a version in the history.
 - The interface uses colored `tags` to indicate where changes were made, such as to `questions` or `settings`, making it easier to identify the nature of each version.
 - For better organization and clarity, you have the option to `rename` any saved version.
 This can help you keep track of significant changes or versions you may want to revert to later.